omnistrate-oss/omnistrate-licensing-sdk-go/README.md

 ### Pre requisites

-The `Licensing` feature needs to be enable for the service plan.
+The `Licensing` feature needs to be enabled for the service plan.
 When enabling the feature a product identifier can be optionally configured.
 That value can then be optionally used to Validate the license.

-When used on an a Container based resource, Omnistrate takes care of mounting the secret and setting the environment variables for verification.
+When used on a Container based resource, Omnistrate takes care of mounting the secret and setting the environment variables for verification.

 When using Helm or Operator the secret `service-plan-subscription-license` generated with the license needs to be mounted on `/var/subscription/`